aminrj/aminrj.github.io/_posts/2026-02-20-llm-attack-surface.md

 Let me walk through the attack categories I see most frequently in real deployments, grounded in current research and actual incidents.

-### Prompt Injection: The SQL injection of the AI era
+### Prompt injection: the SQL injection of the AI era

 Direct prompt injection — where a user manipulates the model through the chat interface — is the one people know about.
 But it's the least interesting attack vector once you understand indirect injection.